isomerpages/moe-bendemeersec/_key-programmes/After School Engagement Programme.md

 It operates from **Monday to Thursday from 2.30 p.m. to 5.30 p.m.**

-The activities for the ASE programme can be categorised into 4 broad areas- 1) Appreciation for others, 2) Sports & Games, 3) Visual Arts and 4) Self-exploration.
+The activities for the ASE programme can be categorised into 4 broad areas- 1) Appreciation for others, 2) Sports &amp; Games, 3) Visual Arts and 4) Self-exploration.

 Some of the activities that have been conducted are: